 No modification to the Terms and Conditions of the Agreement for Use of University Equipment will be made without advance approval in writing by the Office of University Counsel and the University’s Office of Property & Liability Risk Management.

 The administrative head/manager responsible for the equipment may establish a user fee, when appropriate.
-Such a fee must be approved in accordance with policy FIN-049, Revenue Generating Activities and Policy XV.G.3: University Services and Activities.
+Such a fee must be approved in accordance with policy FIN-049: Revenue Generating Activities and the New or Expanded Services and Activities procedure.

 Tracking University Equipment: